rani226/EasyDoc/README.md

 # EasyDoc

-This projects helps you to find your document and share to yours friends via a qr_code and it also has the featre of downloading to your drive for easy access.
+This projects helps you to find your document and share to yours friends via a qr_code and it also has the feature of downloading to your drive for easy access.